-Native speakers of Dutch (N = 36, 19 females, $M{age} = 22$ years) with self-reported normal hearing were recruited from the Max Planck Institute for Psycholinguistics (MPI) participant pool, with informed consent as approved by the Ethics Committee of the Social Sciences Department of Radboud University (Project Code: ECSW2014-1003-196).
+Native speakers of Dutch (N = 36, 19 females, $M{age} = 22$ years) with self-reported normal hearing were recruited from the MPI participant pool, with informed consent as approved by the Ethics Committee of the Social Sciences Department of Radboud University (Project Code: ECSW2014-1003-196).
 Participants were paid for their participation.